Pauloparakleto/aquecimento-iugu-study-diary-rails/README.md

 ## A study diary made on Rails 6
 This is the Rails versions of [Study Diary Bash Version](https://github.com/Pauloparakleto/aquecimento-iugu-study-diary).

+Here the user need to login to see, search and create a task.

+Main gems used:

+> Devise for authentication;

+> Simple_form to create forms for devise automatically;

+> Ransack for search;

+> haml-rails; (I'm tired to open tag and close tag like "katate kid staff")

+Bootstrap was used.

 ## To do:
-1 - The search bar task;
+1 - The search bar task (done);

 2 - The pagination;